Talk to Claude with Voice: A Practical Workflow for Claude Code

 The four-part template: goal, target, constraints, verification

-- Goal — what should change or be produced, in one sentence.
+- Goal: What should change or be produced, stated in a single sentence.

-- Target — which file, function, route, or surface the change lives in.
+- Target: The exact file, function, route, or surface where the change lives.

 Before and after: a rambling dictation vs. a four-part prompt